Personalized search: The case of Google

 An important example of search personalization is Google.
 There are a host of Google applications, all of which can be personalized and integrated with the help of a Google account.
 Personalizing search does not require an account.
 However, one is almost deprived of a choice, since so many useful Google products are only accessible if one has a Google account.
 The Google Dashboard, introduced in 2009, covers more than 20 products and services, including Gmail, Calendar, Docs, YouTube, etc. that keeps track of all the information directly under one's name.
 The free Google Custom Search is available for individuals and big companies alike, providing the Search facility for individual websites and powering corporate sites such as that of the New York Times.
-The high level of personalization that was available with Google played a significant part in helping remain the world's most favorite search engine.
+The high level of personalization that was available with Google played a significant part in helping it remain the world's favorite search engine.

 One example of Google's ability to personalize searches is in its use of Google News.
 Google has geared its news to show everyone a few similar articles that can be deemed interesting, but as soon as the user scrolls down, it can be seen that the news articles begin to differ.
 Google takes into account past searches as well as the location of the user to make sure that local news gets to them first.
 This can lead to a much easier search and less time going through all of the news to find the information one want.
 The concern, however, is that the very important information can be held back because it does not match the criteria that the program sets for the particular user.
 This can create the "filter bubble" as described earlier.

 An interesting point about personalization that often gets overlooked is the privacy vs personalization battle.
 While the two do not have to be mutually exclusive, it is often the case that as one becomes more prominent, it compromises the other.
 Google provides a host of services to people, and many of these services do not require information to be collected about a person to be customizable.
 Since there is no threat of privacy invasion with these services, the balance has been tipped to favor personalization over privacy, even when it comes to search.
 As people reap the rewards of convenience from customizing their other Google services, they desire better search results, even if it comes at the expense of private information.
 Where to draw the line between the information versus search results tradeoff is new territory and Google gets to make that decision.
 Until people get the power to control the information that is being collected about them, Google is not truly protecting privacy.